eXeC64/imv/README.md

 License
 -------
-`imv` is published under the [MIT](LICENSE.MIT) license, but due to the use of a GPLv2 library `imv` is also published under the terms of the [GPLv2](LICENSE.GPL) license.
+`imv`'s source is published under the [MIT](LICENSE.MIT) license, but due to the use of a GPLv2 library `imv` is also published under the terms of the [GPLv2](LICENSE.GPL) license.